israeldvd/amounts-monitor/notes/S09_Side_effects,_reducers,_context_API.md

     - The hook takes away the need of consuming the context and modifying the return statement
     - For the examples done before, `FileImport` is replace with `SomeContext`, and `value` with `ctx`

+**_Functions withing a context_**.
+They are also allowed to be passed down into a tree, given a context, fact which could even make `props` unnecessary.

+-   This is still recommended when forwarding actions through **a lot of components** to a specific.
+For instance, when forwarding a function to a log-out button.
+-   **_Props_** are still useful to **pass data to components**, configuring them and/or getting them to be reusable.

 ##

 [useeffect]: #13-handling-side-effects